 The landscape of M&A is constantly changing, and what worked years ago might not work today.
 Therefore, the integration team must continuously improve their process and always be on top of their game.

 According to Cara, feedback is the best way to achieve this.
 Cultivate a culture of continuous improvement and always make time to review what happened in previous deals.
-During these meetings, they have ground rules to provide better feedback and a safe environment for everyone.
+During these meetings, they have ground rules.
+They want everyone to feel that the feedback meetings are a safe environment where honesty is appreciated.

 Despite popular belief, HR should not always be responsible for cultural integration.
 For example, in a large company, different businesses have their own culture, which is why the receiving business unit must own its integration.

-The people aspect is one of the integration's most essential and challenging aspects.
-The integration team must truly understand what it will take to retain the incoming people and avoid attrition.
+The people aspect is one of integration's most essential and challenging aspects.
+The integration team must truly understand what it will take to retain the incoming employees.

 Cara and her team like to use Glassdoor and early surveys to understand what matters to the employees.
-Understanding the things that will make the people leave immediately is critical.
-Also, proactively communicate the plan as much as possible with the people.
+Find out what would cause people to leave immediately.
+Also, proactively communicate the integration plan as much as possible with employees.
 Typically, they are fearful for their job, and learning the integration plan will help calm them down.

 Lastly, be open to reverse integration in the spirit of continuous improvement.
 There are instances where the target company does things much better than the acquirers.
 Adapting the target's processes will improve the parent business and show the people that they matter and are a part of the process.